guettli/programming-guidelines/README.rst

 Introduction
 ------------

 I was born 1976.
-I started coding with basic and assemlber when I was 13.
+I started coding with basic and assembler when I was 13.
 Later turbo pascal.
 From 1996-2001 I studied computer science at HTW-Dresden (Germany).
 I learned Shell, Perl, Prolog, C, C++, Java, PHP and finally Python.

 No Shell Scripting
 ------------------